Image Credits: Photo by Milada Vigerova on Unsplash.

 Climate change is altering the spatial distribution of crops.
 But, even more importantly, climate change enables invasive species, weeds, pests and fungi to expand their range and numbers.
 “The majority of the investments in agriculture are for pest and disease management”, Di Paola explains.
 “If climate change will make the spread of crop pests and diseases easier, renewed efforts to monitor and manage them will be critical in controlling this growing threat to global food security”.

-To cope with this problem there are different strategies, for example we could use the more resistant landraces, contrary to the current trend of using monocultures of modern cultivar coupled with a large quantity of pesticides returning higher yield yet severe implications for the environment and consumers’ health.
+To cope with this problem there are different strategies, for example, we could use the more resistant landraces, contrary to the current trend of using monocultures of modern cultivar coupled with a large number of pesticides returning higher yield yet severe implications for the environment and consumers’ health.

 In a changing climate, we should rethink our food choices: what we decide to eat has different impacts on the environment, economy, health.
 If people from countries where meat consumption is high and intensive reduce meat consumption by renouncing for example an hamburger per month, we could recover from several impacts, such as land consumption, water use, and GHG emissions.